BattlePlugins/BattleDocs/docs/ba/config/simple.md

 ## Match & Event Options
 ### Changing the length of a match
-* add the option `matchTime: &lt;x>` to specify how long you want the match to last ( add this option if it doesn't exist).  set to -1 if you want it to run forever until someone wins
+* Add the option `matchTime: &lt;x>` to specify how long you want the match to last ( add this option if it doesn't exist).  set to -1 if you want it to run forever until someone wins
 #### Example
 ```yaml
 skirmish: